 b.
 Timing when you eat

-” Late eaters consumed fewer calories during breakfast and they are more likely to skip a morning meal altogether, furthering the case that breakfast is truely the meal of weight loss champions ” says Laura Cipullo, RD.
-A new research from Tufts University, found that people who ate lunch after 3 pm lost significantly less weight than those who ate their midday meal earlier.
+” Late eaters consumed fewer calories during breakfast and they are more likely to skip a morning meal altogether, furthering the case that breakfast is truly the meal of weight loss champions, ” says Laura Cipullo, RD.
+A new research from Tufts University found that people who ate lunch after 3 pm lost significantly less weight than those who ate their midday meal earlier.

 c.
 Get adequate sleep

-As an adult, sleeping at least 7-9 hours a night is recommended to help you lose weight, in addition to a healthy life style.
-Scientific researches have shown if you get less than six hours of sleep per night, you are at higher risk of being overweight.
-So go to bed early, turn off your lights and all electronic gadgets like TVs, phones and computers.
+As an adult, sleeping at least 7-9 hours a night is recommended to help you lose weight, in addition to a healthy lifestyle.
+Scientific researchers have shown if you get less than six hours of sleep per night, you are at higher risk of being overweight.
+So go to bed early, turn off your lights and all electronic gadgets like TVs, phones, and computers.

 d.
 Eat balanced diet

-It is important to eat foods from all five food groups, so you will be consuming a variety of vitamins, minerals and other nutrients thaat are good for your overall health.
+It is important to eat foods from all five food groups, so you will be consuming a variety of vitamins, minerals, and other nutrients that are good for your overall health.
 Include a source of lean protein at each meal.
 Protein helps keep you satisfied longer and may help you lose weight.

 ” Make half of your meals or half your plate fruits or vegetables.
 Choose 100 percent whole grain, when possible ” says Dr. Ann Kulze.

-To be able to enjoy favourite foods or the occasional treat is mportant when you are finding a eating pattern to maintain for a long time.
+To be able to enjoy favorite foods or the occasional treat is important when you are finding an eating pattern to maintain for a long time.
 You can schedule a dinner out, sweet treat or alcoholic drinks into your plan.
 But make sure these items are not popping up frequently.